 - Arrange a Valentine's Day movie or dinner date with your friends: One of my favorite Valentine's Day memories was so simple- a group of my friends went to watch "When Harry Met Sally" together at the movies.
 Afterward, we had some amazing desserts and just enjoyed being single, independent women.
 It required no advanced planning and was so much fun.
 You don't even have to go to a theater- just watch something great at home!

 - Make a meaningful connection: Write someone a heartfelt email.
 Send them a message on FamilyApp and throw in a few vintage photos to make things fun.
 Or make a call and have a real conversation with a friend you've been out of touch with for a while.
 These require no advanced planning time, and can really spark joy for everyone!

 - Treat.
 Yo.
-Self: While Treat Yo’ Self Day (yes, it really is a thing) doesn’t fall until October 17, take advantage of February 14 as a time to pamper yourself, whether it’s just relaxing at home with an Epsom bath, or buying yourself a gorgeous flower arrangement.
+Self: While Treat Yo' Self Day (yes, it really is a thing) doesn't fall until October 17, take advantage of February 14 as a time to pamper yourself, whether it's just relaxing at home with an Epsom bath, or buying yourself a gorgeous bouquet of flowers.

-Despite our culture’s consumer messages, you don’t need premeditated grand gestures to have a great Valentine’s Day!
-Spend time connecting with the people you love in big and little ways.
-And don’t forget that it’s the little things that really matter the most.
+Despite our culture's consumer messages, you don't need premeditated grand gestures or an expensive Valentine's Day gift to have a great holiday!
+Spend time connecting with the people you love in big and little ways, which, cheesy as it sounds, might be the greatest gift of all.
+And don't forget that it's the little things that really matter the most.